yrp604/bad64-sys/docs/dev/themes.md

 1. `activePaneBackgroundColor` - Used to color the background of a pane that is active
 2. `inactivePaneBackgroundColor` - Used to color the background of a pane that is inactive
+3. `focusedPaneBackgroundColor` - Used to color the background of a pane that has the keyboard focus, not shown in picture above

 #### Status Bar